Genealogy of

 • the Russian letters ы э, ё ъ (hard sign) are not found in Ukrainian

-• the Ukrainian г is always pronounced as a voiced h, and not like a g sound as in Russian
+• the Ukrainian г is always pronounced as a voiced h, and not like a hard g sound as in Russian

 • the Ukrainian ґ was popularly used in Soviet times for the g sound in foreign words